sjkbianco/portfolio/content/post/evaluation/index.md

 <div class="embed-responsive embed-responsive-16by9 mb-3 mt-3"><iframe allowFullScreen="allowFullScreen" src="https://www.youtube.com/embed/CuFKYSSZtpo?ecver=1&amp;cc_load_policy=1&amp;iv_load_policy=3&amp;yt:stretch=16:9&amp;autohide=1&amp;" class="embed-responsive-item" allowtransparency="true" frameborder="0"></iframe></div>

 We can see the video player is keyboard accessible, the video does not autoplay, there are accurate captions, and users can easily make the video play in full-screen.
 After we have established those criteria are met.
 We can further review the media against the overall content of the lesson, ensure the video is embedded consistent with local design standards, and align both the video and content to the overall learning objectives for the course, module, and lesson.

+## Personal Analysis

+Evaluating YouTube content through the [Rubric for eLearning Tool Evaluation](https://teaching.uwo.ca/pdf/elearning/Rubric-for-eLearning-Tool-Evaluation.pdf) by Anstey & Watson (2018) and [The Technology Integration Matrix](https://fcit.usf.edu/matrix) by the Florida Center for Instructional Technology at the University of South Florida.

 ## References